soedinglab/merlot/README.md

 * pandas
 * python3-tk
 * numpy
+* cython

 In case you install packages via pip you can simply do:
-`sudo pip3 install scipy pandas python3-tk numpy`
+`sudo pip3 install scipy pandas python3-tk numpy cython`

 * csgraph_mod (modified version of csgraph) which you can install from here: https://github.com/soedinglab/csgraph_mod